-A Real Time Research Documentary and Call for Action
+A Real Time Research Documentary on Mass Extinction

 This page maintains a real-time update of human impact on the biosphere, focused on global warming

 and catastrophic climate change,